 - Green Hill Zone: The first stage you play.

-- First Town: The second stage, which takes place in the city limits of Bedrock.
+- First Town: The stage that takes place in the city limits of Bedrock and features run-ins with robbers and crazed motorcyclists.

-- Jungle Japes: The fourth level, which involves lots of waterfall crossing and vine swinging.
+- Jungle Japes: The jungle level, which involves lots of waterfall crossing and vine swinging.

 - Big Boo's Haunt: A haunted castle makes up the fifth stage.
 Also includes some minor Lethal Lava Land elements.